ARPOISE/ARpoise/php/porpoise/README.md

 - **Note: The asset bundles and trigger images you make available on the web and reference in the POI definitions need to be accessable via https**.

 ## Functionality

+If you are setting up your own porPOIse:
-The ARpoise client contacts this web service with the client location and the layer name as parameter.
+- The ARpoise client app contacts this web service with the client location and the layer name as parameters.

-The service has to return the definitions of the **POI**s of the layer.
+- The service has to return the definitions of the **POI**s of the layer.

-The placing of the **POI**s of the layer into world coordinates can be performed in a Google-maps-based click-and-drag interface.
+- The placing of the **POI**s of the layer into world coordinates can be performed in a Google-maps-based click-and-drag interface.

+.
 ## Documentation:

+.
 ## ARpoise Back-End Layers List

+.
 ### Screen Shot:
 ![BackEndImg1](/images/BackEnd1.png)
 ### Explanation: